 In the recruitment space, there’s always discussion about whether it’s an employer’s or a candidate’s market.
 While most assume that the current recession means it’s an employer’s market, leaning back on this mindset will cause recruiters to miss out on key talent that will bring in and boost revenue.
 While this is one of the less apparent challenges faced in recruitment, it remains one of the most impactful.

 Candidates are being selective in their job search – not just taking the first job that comes their way.
-This is a recruiting trend that we will continue to see, so recruiters must do everything in their power to attract and retain the best talent.
+We will continue to see this trend, so recruiters must do everything possible to attract and retain the best talent.
 This is best done with a modern, AI-powered Applicant Tracking System that can quickly and accurately connect qualified candidates with the best jobs.

 Get the latest Oorwin releases, updates, success stories & industry news